ZahraMertens/RegExGist/README.md

 In our example we use a quantifier after the bracket expression.
 To learn about quantifiers read below.
 2. [\da-z\.-]
 3. [a-z\.]

+Character Classes are used to tell the regex engine to match only one out of several characters and are indicated by characters wrapper in square brakets such as: [a-z0-9_\.-].
+Usually a character class macthes only a sinle character and the order in the text is not relevant.
+To specify a range of characters we can use the hyphen ("-") [a-z].
+As for example in the email regex we are looking for more than just one letter or number before the at sign, we can use a ?, * or + to repeat the character class in order to be able to validate the part in an email before the @ such as "test.user12".
+As we use the + sign after the character class we tell the regex engine that it is repeating the character class more than once.

 ### Quantifiers